chriseidhof/iosmeetups/README.md

 iosmeetups
 ==========

 A list of iOS meetups around the world.
+See [the wiki](https://github.com/chriseidhof/iosmeetups.wiki) for an overview.